Skip to main content

 Using API Keys

-Use the X-API-Key header:
+Use the X-API-Key header to authenticate requests:

 curl -d "Automated message" \